 After reading your results and reflecting on them thoroughly, prepare a short essay in the format of a management-oriented dialogue.
-That is, create an organizational situation that might involve the role or examination of personality, including (but not limited to) "new hire interview", "performance evaluation", "disciplinary action", "promotion interview", "customer relationship review", etc..
-The dialogue relationships will probably include a "supervisor and a subordinate", an "executive and a manager", "two peer managers", etc. The major criterion is that the dialogue involve at least two individuals, one of whom is you.
+That is, create an organizational situation that might involve the role or examination of personality, including (but not limited to) "new hire interview", "performance evaluation", "disciplinary action", "promotion interview", "customer relationship review", "new project", or "information gathering", etc. The dialogue relationships will probably include a "supervisor and a subordinate", an "executive and a manager", or "two peer managers", etc. The major criterion is that the dialogue involve at least two individuals, one of whom is you.
 In general, the dialogue should traverse the 1), reliability and validity of the personality profile results, 2), the opportunity and possible strategies to leverage the strengths identified in the personality profile results, and 3), the challenges and possible interventions to overcome the weaknesses identified in the personality profile results.
-Naturally, the relative importance of any high score, moderate, or low score is also a function of the "fit" needed for a particular position, firm, or industry.
-Ensure that your dialogue incorporates at least three of the five personality profile dimensions and at least two of the six facets for each dimension from the profile results.
+Naturally, the relative importance of any high score, moderate, or low score is also a function of the "fit" needed for a particular position, organization, or industry.
+Ensure that your dialogue incorporates at least three of the five personality profile dimensions and at least two of the six facets for each of the three dimensions from the profile results.
 Underline each of the six facets as they are used for the first time.
-Use quotes to surround the specific dialogue elements.
+Use quotes for dialogue as needed.